top of page

 Clearer view 2

-The Tusk 2 Offset handlebar risers also require you to extend the electrical cables, throttle cables and clutch cables by 1 3/4 inches if you route them per factory setup, so that is not a good fit for my 2025 KLR 650 at all.
+The Tusk 2 Offset handlebar risers necessitate extending the electrical, throttle, and clutch cables by 1 3/4 inches if they are routed according to the factory setup, making them unsuitable for my 2025 KLR 650.

-Everyone says it works if you tilt the handlebars forward but I want them backwards, not forwards which means the wiring will not work.
+Everyone says these risers work if you tilt the handlebars forward but I want them backwards, not forwards which means the wiring will not work.

 I have a very long torso and I need these bars back a long way.

-I got the Tusk colored brake cover in blue and also quickly found that while it could be made to fit, that the blue is the wrong color blue and this is not really a good replacement for the OEM item anyway as it does not accommodate the white plastic OEM guide for the rubber insert.
+I also got the Tusk colored brake cover in blue and also quickly found that while it could be made to fit, that the blue it is painted with is the wrong color blue and this is not really a good replacement for the OEM item anyway as it does not accommodate the white plastic OEM guide for the rubber insert.

 Kawasaki never did the blue variant they painted this brake cylinder cover with.